maim-lain/lulu-farea-guide/README.md

 <br>

 ### B4F:
-- From the staircase head right and take the first door.
-Fight the mice at C4 and F5 and continue past the skeletons.
+- Head right and open the first door.
+Fight the two mice then continue through the doors past the skeletons.
 - Use the pickaxe in this room to gain access to the room above, grabbing all the items.

 ![](https://i.imgur.com/GS3Hsqq.png)